radius-project/radius/docs/contributing/contributing-releases/README.md

 If sample validation passes, we can start the process of creating the final release.

 1. Go through steps 1-4 of "Creating an RC release" above, substituting the final release version instead of the RC version.
-For example, if the RC version is `v0.1.0-rc1`, the final release version would be `v0.1.0`.
+For example, if the RC version number is `0.1.0-rc1`, the final release version would be `0.1.0`.

 1. After creating the pull request, there should be an automatically-generated release notes comment.
 Create a new release note document in the [release-notes](../../release-notes/) directory.
 Follow the directory's README.md for instructions on how to create a new release note document.
 Include this file in the release version pull request.
 [Example](https://github.com/project-radius/radius/pull/6092/files)